rn10950/I-Dont-Want-Windows-10/README.md

 ## Issues
 The main issue I've been having is that for the life of me I can't get a message box to spawn.
 The main scenario where we would want a message box to spawn would be  if the user is using an unsupported version of Windows.
 As a tempoary solution, I just echoed the message into a cmd window, but we should try to get this fixed as soon as possible.

+## The Future
+I am currently planning or working on the following features:
+* Ending the GWX process after update install
+* Taking ownership of %windir%\GWX and deleting it's contents, while making it writable only to the current user